isaacs/jackspeak/README.md

         - `default` - Either `true` or `false`.
 If unspecified, flags default to `false`.

+        - `envDefault` - The name of an environment variable which provides the default value for this flag.
+The environment variable will be parsed as an `env(flag(...))` value, with `'1'` for true and `'0'` for false.

         - `short` - A "short" form of the value which is indicated with a single dash.
 If `short` is a single character, then it can be combined gnu-style with other short flags.